Paris Saint-Germain Rugby League: Business model

-PSG Rugby League attempted to expand the sport beyond its traditional demographic and geared itself entirely towards a casual audience.
-The spectator experience was promoted as much as the on-field product, with a pre-match show featuring pyrotechnics and musical performances.
-To further maximize the team's reach, most tickets were distributed free of charge and offered as incentives to sponsors, who could distribute them as rewards to customers.
-The spectacle of generous crowds, amplified by the expected extensive television coverage from Canal+, owners of parent club Paris Saint-Germain FC, was supposed to create a virtuous circle, attracting more corporate sponsors and propelling the team towards profitability.
+PSG Rugby League sought to expand rugby league beyond its traditional audience, targeting a more casual spectator base.
+The club emphasized the entertainment value of matchdays, featuring pre-match shows with pyrotechnics and musical performances.
+To maximize attendance, many tickets were distributed free of charge or offered as incentives to sponsors for customer promotions.
+The strategy relied on large crowds, amplified by expected television coverage from Canal+, the owner of parent club Paris Saint-Germain FC, to attract corporate sponsors and achieve financial viability.

-Based on spectacular attendance figures for the early matches, the strategy was praised, with Bradford Bulls chairman Chris Caisley crediting PSG RL with being the only club other than his own to have made a genuine effort to live up to Super League aspirations.
-However, the hastily formed team was launched without any major corporate sponsors, and beyond a prestigious name, the partnership with Paris Saint-Germain offered little financial security as PSG did not own the team.
-With only a peripheral involvement, Canal+ had little incentive to bet heavily on rugby league, and the much-vaunted broadcast deal rarely resulted in more than highlights packages.
+Early attendance figures were promising, and the strategy received praise, with Bradford Bulls chairman Chris Caisley noting that PSG RL was the only club aside from his own to genuinely attempt to meet Super League aspirations.
+However, the club was launched without major corporate sponsorship, and the partnership with Paris Saint-Germain provided little financial security, as the team was not owned by the football club.
+Canal+'s involvement was limited, and promised television coverage rarely extended beyond highlights packages.